sed-seyedi/sed-stumpwmrc/README.md

-this is my-stumpwmrc (configuratioun for stumpwm window manager).
+this is my-stumpwmrc (config file for stumpwm window manager).
 I believe it should be useful and/or interesting to many.

 once I log in to my computer I see a welcome message.
 That's when I know it's ready to accept my commands.
 There is nothing else to distract me.
 A blank screen is what I love (usually blue) to start with.
 Then I start commanding the computer and see the result of things I want from it.
 That's what I call a desktop environment that get's the hell out of my way.